ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-migrations.md

 ### Shared disk clusters
 {: #hcxclient-migrations-shared-disk-clusters}

 Oracle RAC, MS Exchange, and MS-SQL clusters are examples of applications where two or more VMs participate in a cluster that requires shared disk across all VMs or cluster nodes.
-The VMware multi-writer flag needs to be enabled on all of the VM nodes for disks that are part of the application cluster (non-OS virtual disks).
+The VMware® multi-writer flag needs to be enabled on all of the VM nodes for disks that are part of the application cluster (non-OS virtual disks).
 VMs with the multi-writer flag enabled for any virtual disk are not supported.

 Review the following information about migrating a multi-writer virtual disk enabled cluster:
 * vMotion is used, as the original VM disk and UUID mappings are maintained.